danzen/zim-cam/README.md

 ![cam](https://github.com/danzen/zim-cam/assets/380281/1725004b-7b50-4405-beda-65be4279cbc6)

 Cam is a helper module for the ZIM JavaScript Canvas Framework at https://zimjs.com.
-With the module you can shows a Webcam, and place objects at where there is motion.
+With the module you can show a Webcam, and place objects at where there is motion.
 A cursor can follow your finger.
 Or you can set interactive regions that capture motion.
 Multiple CamCursor objects can be used for instance to play a game of pong with paddles on each side.